coltorapps/builder/docs/src/app/docs/builders/page.md

 In the example provided, we enable section entities to have only text fields as their children.
 Sections cannot contain other sections.

-Additionally, we can specify allowed parents for entities using the `allowedParents` attribute in an entity extension.
+Additionally, we can specify allowed parents for entities using the `allowedParents` property in an entity extension.

 ```typescript
 import { createBuilder } from "basebuilder";